Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/10-images/README.md

 ## Prerequisites

 You will need to have nodejs installed in your computer (at least v 8.9.2).
-If you want to follow the steps of this guide you must take as starting point the sample _03 SASS_.
+If you want to follow the steps of this guide you must take as starting point the sample _09-refactor-src_.

 ## Steps